- Visiting Chesapeake?

 Can I specify what age and sex of child I prefer?
 Can I choose if I want a sibling group?
 Can I state what disabilities I will accept?

 Yes, you can inform your social worker during the home study process what type of child you prefer or if you will consider a sibling group.
-The social worker will find out what disabilities, if any, you will accept.
-The social worker will obtain very specific information from you.
+The family services specialist will find out what disabilities, if any, you will accept.
+The family services specialist will obtain very specific information from you.

 Will I receive financial assistance for the child?